shibatch/grantback/v0.2/GUIDE_FOR_ADOPTERS.md

 #### Step 4.3: Consider Using Your Grant-Back Rights (Clause 4 of your license)

-  * Remember, the license grants the Licensor rights to reuse the Licensee's Streamed Work.
+  * Remember, the license grants the Licensor rights to reuse the Licensee's Derivative Work.
   * The Licensor could:
-    * Feature the Streamed Work on the Licensor's own stream or in a video.
+    * Feature the Derivative Work on the Licensor's own stream or in a video.
 (Under the grant-back, this use is generally intended for the Licensor's own channels on the Permitted Platforms.
 Publishing primarily on a collaborator's channel, rather than the Licensor's own, has further conditions outlined in Clause 4.c of the license.)
     * Create a "reacting to reactions" segment.
-    * Use clips from the Streamed Work in a compilation or highlights reel.
+    * Use clips from the Derivative Work in a compilation or highlights reel.

-#### Step 4.4: If You Reuse Their Streamed Work \- Your Obligations to Them
+#### Step 4.4: If You Reuse Their Derivative Work \- Your Obligations to Them

-  * Platform Restriction: Just like your Licensee, you must only use their Streamed Work (or derivatives you make from it) on the "Permitted Platforms" as defined in your license (as per Clause 4.a of your license).
+  * Platform Restriction: Just like your Licensee, you must only use their Derivative Work (or derivatives you make from it) on the "Permitted Platforms" as defined in your license (as per Clause 4.a of your license).
   * Attribution to Them (the Licensee): This is crucial.
-You *must* provide attribution back to the creator of that Streamed Work (as per Clause 4.b of your license).
+You *must* provide attribution back to the creator of that Derivative Work (as per Clause 4.b of your license).
-    * Use their primary channel name (e.g., the channel on a Permitted Platform where they published the Streamed Work, or as they otherwise indicated).
+    * Use their primary channel name (e.g., the channel on a Permitted Platform where they published the Derivative Work, or as they otherwise indicated).
     * If they specified a preferred name for attribution when they notified you, use that.
     * Make the attribution clear, either visually or audibly.

-  * While the VOD Reaction License does not specifically require you to notify the Licensee when you exercise your grant-back rights to reuse their Streamed Work, doing so can be a positive gesture.
-This notification can be as simple as a social media mention, a comment on their Streamed Work, or a direct message, depending on your established communication channels with your community.
+  * While the VOD Reaction License does not specifically require you to notify the Licensee when you exercise your grant-back rights to reuse their Derivative Work, doing so can be a positive gesture.
+This notification can be as simple as a social media mention, a comment on their Derivative Work, or a direct message, depending on your established communication channels with your community.

-#### Step 4.5: Regarding Third-Party Content in Their Streamed Work (Clause 4.e.iv of your license)
+#### Step 4.5: Regarding Third-Party Content in Their Derivative Work (Clause 4.e.iv of your license)

-  * The license states that the Licensee is responsible for ensuring they have the rights to any third-party content they included in their Streamed Work, such that you (the Licensor) can also reuse it under the grant-back.
+  * The license states that the Licensee is responsible for ensuring they have the rights to any third-party content they included in their Derivative Work, such that you (the Licensor) can also reuse it under the grant-back.
-  * If you notice third-party content in their Streamed Work that you are unsure about (e.g., popular copyrighted music), it's wise to be cautious.
-You might choose to only use segments of their Streamed Work that are clearly their original reaction and your VOD, or discuss with the Licensee if you have concerns.
+  * If you notice third-party content in their Derivative Work that you are unsure about (e.g., popular copyrighted music), it's wise to be cautious.
+You might choose to only use segments of their Derivative Work that are clearly their original reaction and your VOD, or discuss with the Licensee if you have concerns.
 The license (Clause 4.e.iv) provides a basis for this, as they agree to help identify or remove/replace problematic content if requested.

 ### 5\.
 Managing or Discontinuing Your License Offer